KudryashevLab/TomoBEAR/wiki/Installation-and-Setup.md

 Currently we are at the stage of testing, we will be happy if you try it, we will help you to get going.
 Please get back to us by using our [Issue Tracker](https://github.com/KudryashevLab/TomoBEAR/issues) or write to
 [Artsemi Yushkevich](mailto:Artsemi.Yushkevich@mdc-berlin.de?subject=[GitHub]%20TomoBEAR) if you have problems.

-:tada:**The first standalone executable release for GPU workstations is available now! tada You may find it on the [Releases page](https://github.com/KudryashevLab/TomoBEAR/releases).**:tada:
+:tada:**The first standalone executable release for GPU workstations is available now! :tada: You may find it on the [Releases page](https://github.com/KudryashevLab/TomoBEAR/releases).**

 # Prerequisites